localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 cdklocal deploy --require-approval=never
 ```

 The key tenet of our local cloud development model is agility — deploying our CDK stack on AWS for development & testing **used to take around 15 minutes**.
-With LocalStack, we were able to cut it down **less than sixty seconds**.
+With LocalStack, we were able to cut it down to **less than sixty seconds**.
 It enables a quick feedback loop and confidence with *our app runs locally!* while ensuring we are not handcuffed, as we deploy our applications dozens of times a day locally.

 We also run our integration test suite against the locally deployed cloud infrastructure.
 This includes testing E2E flows encompassing Lambdas & SQS queues, Cognito triggers and authentication flows, alongside a DynamoDB-powered persistence layer with asynchronous stream handlers.
 The local integration suite enables us to further get rid of cloud-based developer environments, and use emulated resources to test our infrastructure locally, with the highest level of fidelity.